waliapriyanshu/Fraud-detection/README.md

 - **preprocess.py**: This file manages the data preprocessing steps, including handling missing values, detecting outliers, and addressing multi-collinearity.
 It also covers key feature engineering tasks, crucial for building effective fraud detection models.

-- **FRAUD DETECTION ASSIGNMENT.pdf**: This document provides a detailed overview of the approach, model evaluation, and recommendations for improving the fraud detection system.

 ## Dataset Overview

 The dataset used in this project is a simulation of financial transactions with a focus on detecting fraudulent behavior.
 The key attributes include: